cailleanC1C/C1C-Recruitment/docs/ops/Runbook.md

 ## Reservation lifecycle (daily jobs)
 - **12:00 UTC — Reminder**
   - Finds every `active` reservation where `reserved_until == today`.
-  - Posts a reminder in the recruit’s ticket thread, pings Recruiter roles, and includes quick instructions for `!reserve extend <date>` and `!reserve release`.
+  - Posts a reminder in the recruit’s ticket thread, pings Recruiter roles, and tells them to run `!reserve extend @user <tag> <date>` or `!reserve release @user <tag>` in the recruiter control thread so edits stay centralized.
   - Gives Recruiters a six-hour window to extend or intervene before expiry.
 Each reminder logs `reservation_reminder` with the ticket, clan, and expiry date.
 - **18:00 UTC — Auto-release**
   - Marks `active` reservations with `reserved_until <= today` as `expired` in `RESERVATIONS_TAB`.